dadi/api/README.md

     Authorization: Bearer 171c8c12-6e9b-47a8-be29-0524070b0c65

 There is an example collection endpoint and custom endpoint included in the `workspace` directory.

+Pro tip: to background Serama, install [Forever](https://github.com/nodejitsu/forever).
+You can then start Serama using -

+`[sudo] forever start bantam/main.js`

 ## Example API requests